talosgl/jojos-tech-guides/docs/python-script-setup.md

 - are comfortable with basic computer tasks
 - want to get something working quickly (no coding required)

 We're going to be using the terminal (also called the command line, console, or shell), but it's completely fine if you're not used to doing that; you don't need existing experience.
+(Except if you're on Linux; sorry, some existing terminal experience will be useful for y'all.)

 ### Goal
 Get from "I found this useful .py script" to "it's running on my computer" with minimal fuss and a sustainable setup for future tools.